AdobeDocs/experience-platform.en/help/ai-assistant/home.md

 * **Access the application:** You can access AI Assistant in Adobe Experience Platform, Adobe Real-Time CDP, Adobe Journey Optimizer, and [Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/analytics-platform/using/ai-assistant).
 * **Contractual access:** Your company must agree to certain [!DNL GenAI]-related legal terms before your organization can use AI Assistant.
 Contact your organization's administrator or your Adobe Account Team if you are not able to access AI Assistant.
 * **Permissions:** Use the [Permissions UI](../access-control/abac/ui/permissions.md) to grant or revoke access to AI Assistant in your organization.
-In order to use AI Assistant, a given user must belong to a role that is provisioned with AI Assistant permissions.
+In order to use AI Assistant, a given user must belong to a role that is provisioned with the **Enable AI Assistant** and **View Operational Insights** permissions.
+  * As an administrator, you can add the **Enable AI Assistant** to a given role and add a user to that role, to allow them to access AI Assistant in your organization.
+  * As an administrator, you can add the **View Operational Insights** to a given role and add a user to that role, to allow them to use AI Assistant's operational insights capabilities.
+Operational insights are currently in beta.

 ## Objectives that you can accomplish with AI Assistant {#objectives}